usgs/earthquake-processing-formats/format-docs/Source.md

 These are the values **required** to define a Source
 * AgencyID - A string containing the originating agency FDSN ID.
 * Author - A string containing the source author.
-* Type - A number indicating the author type.
+* Type - A string indicating the author type, valid values are: "LocalHuman", "LocalAutomatic", "ContributedHuman" and "ContributedAutomatic".